Duplicated/taskworld-api-rate-limiter/README.md

 * Chosen algorithm: **Sliding Window Counter**

   * Rationale: This is a compromise between Fixed Window Counter and Sliding Log algorithms.
-The window starts from the API call with timestamp >= 60 seconds ago, up until the current timestamp.
+The window starts from the API call with timestamp >= 60 seconds ago, up until the current timestamp, so it will keep "sliding" forward in time as newer requests come in.
+The limiter will check the sum of all counters for each timestamp within this window, and will reject any new request until the time window has elapsed.

 ### TODOs